iamtruptimane/securing-vpc/README.md

 9. Review the Summary section and click Launch instance.

 In this step, we launched an EC2 instance with a public IP address in your public subnet that will be used as a bastion host.

+## Step 6: Creating a Private Subnet
+In this  step, we will create a private subnet.
+A common use case for private subnets is to configure resources for a back-end tier, such as database servers that should not be accessible from the internet.
+1. In the AWS Management Console search bar, enter VPC, and click the VPC result under Services.
+2. Select VPC-project in the Filter by VPC field.
+3. Click Subnets in the left navigation pane.
+The Subnets page lists previously created subnets.

+4. Click Create Subnet and specify the following details:
+* VPC ID: Select the VPC-project VPC from the drop-down menu
+* Subnet name: Enter *Private-A*
+* Availability Zone: Select us-west-2a
+* CIDR block: Enter 10.0.10.0/24 as the CIDR block of your subnet
+5. Click Create subnet.

+The created subnet is automatically attached to the default VPC Route table and the default Network ACL.

+_If a subnet does not have a route to the Internet (0.0.0.0/0) through a gateway, the subnet is known as a private subnet_.

+Next, we will create a custom private route table.

+## Private route table:
+6. In the navigation pane, click Route Tables, then Create route table to open the dialog box.
+7. Click Create route table and configure the following:
+* Name: Enter *PrivateRouteTable*
+* VPC: Select VPC-project
+8. Click Create route table.
+9. In the PrivateRouteTable details page, in the Routes tab, click Edit routes.
+10. Click Add route and configure the following route settings:
+* Destination: Enter 0.0.0.0/0
+* Target: Select Internet Gateway, then demo-gw

+_Important:  This is a temporary target value.
+Later in this project, we will add a NAT device (gateway or instance) and update the Target for the PrivateRouteTable to the NAT device_.

+11. Click Save changes.
+12. Click Subnets from the left navigation pane, then select the Private-A subnet.

+13. In the Route Table tab, and click Edit route table association.
+14. Select PrivateRouteTable from the Route table ID drop-down menu.
+15. Click Save.

+In this step, we created a private subnet and an associated route table.
+The route table currently has access to the public internet through the 0.0.0.0/0 route, but as mentioned before, you will update the target to a NAT device in a later step.